codeguy/php-the-right-way/pages/Design-Patterns.md

 ## Factory

 One of the most commonly used design patterns is the factory pattern.
-This is a pattern is simply a class that creates the object you want to use.
+In this pattern, a class simply creates the object you want to use.
 Consider the following example of the factory pattern:

 {% highlight php %}